 You can eventually own your own business and be your own boss.

-What Is the Median Salary for an HVAC Technician in Colorado?
+What Is the Mean Salary for an HVAC Technician in Colorado?

-HVAC Mechanic: The average salary for an HVAC Mechanic is $28.30 per hour in Colorado and $8,750 overtime per year.
+HVAC Mechanic: The average salary for an HVAC Mechanic is $27.63 per hour in Colorado.

-HVAC Supervisor: The average base salary for an HVAC Supervisor is $64,460 per year in Colorado and $11,250 overtime per year.
+HVAC Supervisor: The average base salary for an HVAC Supervisor is $75,061 per year in Colorado.